gowondesigns/smpl/CODING.md

 These guidelines try to cover both, the technical standards as well as giving incentives for a common development style.
 These guidelines must be followed by everyone who creates code for the SMPL Content Management System.
 We hope that you feel encouraged to follow these guidelines as well when creating your own packages and SMPL-based applications.

-__Note: These guidelines have been adapted from those utilized by the TYPO3 Association documentation.
+__Note: These guidelines have been adapted from those utilized by the TYPO3 Association.
 Their PHP Coding and Style guide can be found [here][1].__

 ## Code Formatting and Layout, *Beautiful Code*